 To be accepted to Alzar Gap, a student must be motivated and must also demonstrate strong character, as students are given significant trust and responsibility from the beginning of their program.
 A student must not have a history of dishonest and/or irresponsible behavior, and must be willing to spend the entire program drug and alcohol free (if you think you might be tempted to break this rule, please do not apply).
+It is important to note that Alzar Gap is a program for students who choose to participate.
+It is not appropriate for students who are court mandated or otherwise coerced to enroll.
 Finally, a student’s application and references must indicate that they have the desire and potential to become an effective leader who will work to make the world a better place.
 Please see Alzar School’s Student Eligibility Criteria.

 Alzar Gap’s programs are built on our Six Foundations: leadership training, academics, cultural exchange, outdoor adventure, service learning, and environmental stewardship.
 Our unique combination of these six foundations makes the program stand out.
 We are a small program that places emphasis on genuinely challenging high school graduates to become leaders.
 We don’t think that “someday” they can make a difference.
 We know that they can make a difference today, and we give them the tools to do so.
 We are confident that there is no other program where you can invest in yourself as a leader as intensively as you can at Alzar Gap.

 Our mission is: We build leaders who positively impact the world.